Sophie's Journey - Chapter 9

 Levi Savage looked toward Willie, his expression unreadable.
 "The Lord gave us a mind to count the rations and a heart to protect the small ones.
 I am not afraid of the wind, Brother Willie.
 I am afraid of the graves we will dig if we do not respect it."

-The room buzzed with tension.
-The dream of Zion and the reality of the American wild had narrowed to a sharp, dangerous edge.
-Sophie felt the children shifting beside her.
-Their small bodies were exhausted and hungry.
-Their faces were pale in the chapel's dim light.
+The room was tense.
+The hope of reaching Zion felt far away.
+Sophie felt her children restless beside her.
+They were tired and hungry.
+Their faces looked pale in the dim light.

 "What do you see, Brother Mortenson?"
 Sophie asked, her voice quiet.
 "Do you see the mountains or the graves?"

 She reached out and took Marianne's hand.
-Her friend's skin felt like cold parchment.
-The silence in the chapel was heavy.
-Filled with the unspoken weight of five hundred souls who had traded everything for a promise that was beginning to look like a test.
+Her friend's skin was cold and dry.
+The silence in the chapel felt heavy, filled with the unspoken weight of five hundred people who had given up everything for a promise that now felt like a test.

 -------------------------------------------------------------